SugarSecurity/The-Sugar-Scoop/2020/09-update.md

 ![product](../assets/images/product.png)

 ## November + December
-We are a family company and a charity company.
-These are holiday months so we are turning everything except the tech down a couple of notches.
+Sugar Security highly values family and charity.
+These are holiday months so we are turning everything except the tech down to a simmer until 2021.

-## Beyond
+## 2021
-2021 is our more full-fledged launch year.
-Major tech upgrades, blogs, sales, and more!
+Major tech upgrades, blogs, then sales